Dominik-Weinzierl/messaging-bus-example/README.md

 # NATS Messaging Project

-This project demonstrates how to send and receive messages using NATS, with separate Python scripts for sending messages and running a server that listens for messages.
+This project demonstrates how to send and receive messages using the NATS messaging system with separate Python scripts for sending messages and running a server that listens for messages.
+The project uses NKEY-based authentication to restrict permissions for different clients.

 ## Prerequisites